near/cargo-near/README.md

 Starts interactive mode that will allow to explore all the available commands.

 ---
-Use `--teach-me` flag if you want to know "how it works"
+Use `--teach-me` flag if you want to know "how it works".

 ```console
 cargo near --teach-me